Information on your studies under corona conditions

 How can we develop new business models for renewable energy and electromobility?
-How can we design supply chains in the international energy markets of the future to be economically profitable and to save CO2?
-How can we manage and distribute energy intelligently?
-These are just some of the questions we look at in the International Energy Management Bachelor's degree program.
+How can we design supply chains in international markets to be economically profitable while avoiding emitting CO2 and other greenhouse gases?
+How can we manage and distribute renewable energy intelligently?
+These are just some of the questions covered by the International Energy Management Bachelor's degree program.

 Commercial success in energy markets requires integrated management.
 Specialists and managers should not only know how to solve energy engineering problems.
 They also need to be able to move in international markets and take commercially-viable action.This degree program is of interest to all those who care about energy and the environment, who are interested in business studies and IT, and who wish to broaden their personal and professional horizons by spending time abroad.
 In a practice-relevant energy degree with a broad scope, students will acquire comprehensive fundamental knowledge which they can use to optimize and shape international energy projects and prepare the way for a sustainable future.

 BUILD YOUR OWN PROFILE

 With elective modules, coursework and their choice of company for the practical semester, students can shape their studies individually and develop their own profile of expertise.

 An integrated semester in a foreign country helps students enhance their international profile as well as developing their social skills.